 Q: Do you offer tours at the Cable Community Farm?

 A: We would love to have an opportunity to give a tour to your group.
 In the past, we have had school groups, 4-H groups, church youth groups, and other groups visit.
-To arrange for a tour, contact Katie Hancock at firstname.lastname@example.org.
+To arrange for a tour, contact Cheyanne Reeves at email@example.com.

 Q: Can I help out at the Cable Community Farm?

 A: Yes!
 We have scheduled Work Days in the spring and fall where volunteers take care of seasonal tasks.
 We welcome volunteer assistance in the Growing Together Garden from June through September.
-Community volunteers work together to produce food for the Food Shelf and Free Food Mondays in the Growing Together Garden.
-If you’re interested in helping, please contact Growing Together Garden Project Leader Liz Schneller at 608-343-1693.
+Community volunteers work together to produce food for the Food Shelf in the Growing Together Garden.
+If you’re interested in helping, please contact Growing Together Garden Project Leader, Liz Schneller, at 608-343-1693.
 All volunteers must sign a waiver and release form prior to working at the Cable Community Farm.

 Q: Who owns the Cable Community Farm?

 A: The property was purchased in 2013 by Arthur and Katie Hancock for the purpose of establishing a community farm.
 Early 2022, the property was recently purchased and is officially under new ownership (aka–the “A-Team”).
 The organization has established new lease terms with the current owners.
-The lease is valid for a ten-year period with the option to renew the terms.
+The lease is valid for a ten-year term.

 Q: Are donations to the Cable Community Farm tax deductible?

-A: The Cable Community Farm is a 501©(3) nonprofit organization and financial donations and in-kind contributions may be tax deductible.
+A: The Cable Community Farm is a 501©(3) nonprofit organization.
+Financial donations and in-kind contributions may be tax deductible.
 Feeling generous today?